C-Sinclair/blog.sinclair.software/content/articles/elixir-macros.md

 ## The most used macro

-There's one macros which is used so heavily it feels more like its part of the language than a macro in its own right, but like a lot of things in Elixir its just another abstraction over the underlying system.
+There's one macro which is used so heavily it feels more like its part of the language than a macro in its own right, but like a lot of things in Elixir its just another abstraction over the underlying system.

 I'm talking of course about [_use_](https://elixir-lang.org/getting-started/alias-require-and-import.html#use).